-“If I told you we have discovered a simple way to lift your mood, boost your energy, grow your confidence and even improve your memory, I’m sure you’d be interested!
+“If I told you we’ve discovered a simple way to lift your mood, boost your energy, grow your confidence and even improve your memory, I’m sure you’d be interested!," says Yours Magazine Editor, Sharon Reid.

 Experts reveal how getting out of your comfort zone and having new experiences could transform the way you feel...”